emilkowalski/vaul/README.md

 Additional props:

-`fixedHeight`: Height won't be auto adjusted when the `visualViewportHeight` changes.

 `closeTreshold`: Number between 0 and 1 that determines when the drawer should be closed.
 Example: `closeTreshold`` of 0.5 would close the drawer if the user swiped for 50% of the height of the drawer or more.

 ### Trigger